cristinacolpos/PELA-blocks/README.md

 1. Print the Calibration Bar and test fit the top knobs and bottom sockets against commercial LEGO.
 Put the `top_tweak` (on the side, near the top) and `bottom_tweak` (on the side, near the bottom) values that you can read from the side of the bar into `print-parameters.scad`.
 1. Generate a new 2x2x1 `PELA Block` in OpenSCAD using these new settings, press F6 to render, and export as `.STL`.
 Windows command line scripts are provided: `.\PELA-block.ps1 2 2 1` or `.\PELA-technic-block.ps1 2 2 1`
 1. Confirm a good fit with both commercial LEGO and other PELA Blocks.
-1. If you find you also need to adjust the Technics connector hole size, print the Calibration Block Set. `axle_hole_tweak` numbers change along with `top_tweak` numbers.
+1. If you find you also need to adjust the technic connector hole size, print the Calibration Block Set. `axle_hole_tweak` numbers change along with `top_tweak` numbers.
 1. Repeat this process as needed when you change material, nozzle size or and slicer settings.

 ## Backing Up Your Calibration Files